M64GitHub/movy/README.md

 **movy** began with a simple vision — to bring real rendering power to the terminal.
 It features layered drawing, alpha blending, z-index ordering, and a programmable pipeline that adds motion and color to text mode.

 Using ANSI half-blocks for higher vertical resolution, movy supports transparent sprites, smooth per-frame effects, and real-time composition.
-Visuals are processed through effect chains — reusable transformations that create layering, transitions, and post-processing.
+Visuals are processed through effect chains — reusable transformations that create transitions and post-processing.

 **movy** animates through IndexAnimators (looping, bouncing, or one-shot), waveforms, and easing functions — creating smooth motion across frames, coordinates, and colors.